mattshogi/terraform_aws_asg_ec2_sg_example/README.md

-# Terraform Example:
+# Terraform Example: Modern AWS EC2 Auto-Scaling with ALB

-### Deploying EC2 Instances with Auto-Scaling, Load Balancing, and Security Groups
-This is a quick example on how to use Terraform to deploy AWS Auto-Scaling EC2 instances with a load balancer, displaying a simple "Hello, World" page via httpd.
-The security groups created here are for displaying the page on the public internet, as well as allowing SSH traffic.
-The resources used here fall under the AWS Free tier.
+This example demonstrates how to use Terraform (v1.x+) to deploy AWS EC2 instances in an Auto Scaling Group behind an Application Load Balancer (ALB), with security groups and tagging.
+The instances serve a simple "Hello, World" page via Apache httpd.

-# Getting Started
+## Getting Started
-### Packages
-I am using Terraform version 0.12.7, and AWS-CLI version 1.16.230 (Python/2.7.10)

 ### Prerequisites
-Make sure you have Terraform added to your $PATH so that you can run the commands in the directory where you store this repo.
+- Terraform >= 1.0.0
+- AWS CLI >= 2.x
+- Configure your AWS credentials (`aws configure`)

-# Usage
+### Usage
-Download the repo, navigate to the directory and run `terraform plan` and `terraform apply`.
-With a successful `terraform apply`, you will see the output for the 'elb_dns_name' and IP address where the site is displayed and can be verified.

-Although the instances created here are categorized in the AWS Free Tier, it is a good practice to run `terraform destroy` when you are finished running this example and no longer require these resources.
+1. Clone the repo and navigate to the directory.
+2. Edit variables in `variable.tf` as needed (especially `key_name`, subnet IDs, VPC ID, and SSH CIDR).
+3. Run `terraform init`, `terraform plan`, and `terraform apply`.
+4. On success, the output will show the ALB DNS name where the site is available.

+**Security Note:**
+Restrict SSH access to your IP address only.
+Always destroy resources (`terraform destroy`) when finished to avoid charges.

+## Modernizations
+- Uses Terraform 1.x and AWS provider 4.x+
+- Application Load Balancer (ALB) replaces Classic ELB
+- Launch Template replaces Launch Configuration
+- Improved variable typing and validation
+- Enhanced tagging and security group rules

-# Acknowledgments
+## Acknowledgments
-This example was developed using Ratul Basak's guide found here: https://medium.com/@ratulbasak93/aws-elb-and-autoscaling-using-terraform-9999e6266734
+Originally inspired by Ratul Basak's guide:
+https://medium.com/@ratulbasak93/aws-elb-and-autoscaling-using-terraform-9999e6266734